Content Access for Annual Copyright License for Curriculum & Instruction Licensees

 - Password: Early21

 We invite you to visit www.evan-moor.com to learn more about our full range of titles, and preview content.
-For more in-depth content research and review, please contact Kirsten Schmieg-Watters at email@example.com to access to our extensive online lesson library.
+For more in-depth content research and review, please contact Kirsten Schmieg-Watters at firstname.lastname@example.org for access to our extensive online lesson library where you can search for content by subjects, skills, standards, and Evan-Moor titles.

 Fun For Kidz magazine opens a world of knowledge to its readers with ever-changing themes.
 With its great articles and activities tailored for 6- to 12-year-old boys and girls, each issue captures the imagination and inspires wonder and curiosity from the moment they open the cover.